 3) Desires being admired/valuable.
 Fears being not admired/not valuable.

-4) Desires to be authentic/uniquely themselves.
-Fears not being authentic/having no significance.
+4) Desires to find meaning/be uniquely themselves.
+Fears not having meaning/having no significance.

 5) Desires to be competent/capable.
-Fears being incompetent/incapable.
+Fears being incompetent/incapable/invaded.

 6) Desires to be supported/secure.
 Fears being without support/not secure.